kev231998/probemon/README.md

 * -d/--days specify the number of days that will lapse the chart from 12AM to 12AM.
 * -k/--knowmac (can be repeated) to specify known mac address that will be colored in red.
-* -p/--privacy switch merge all Locally Administered Addresses (MAC) into a single plot.
+* -p/--privacy switch merges all Locally Administered Addresses (MAC) into a single plot.
 Whether this option is used or not, they are colored in grey.
 * -m/--min allows specifying the minimum of probe requests that are needed to be displayed on the chart.
 * -r/--rssi allows filtering probe request based the RSSI value
 * -s/--start allows to specify a date (%Y-%m-%d) or a timestamp (without seconds) (%Y-%m-%dT%H:%M) where to begin to draw the chart